 802-524-5993 - Phone

-On June 24th, 2019 at approximately 1946 hours the Vermont State Police initiated a motor vehicle stop on County Road in the town of Swanton, VT.
+On 06/25/2020 at approximately 1814 hours the Vermont State Police were dispatched to a conditions violation in the town of Richford.

 Located off I-89 exit 19 in St. Albans, Vermont, the St. Albans Barracks provides police coverage throughout Franklin and Grand Isle Counties.
 We provide primary law enforcement services for the towns of Bakersfield, Berkshire, Enosburg, Fairfax, Fairfield, Fletcher, Franklin, Georgia, Highgate, Montgomery, Richford, Sheldon, Swanton Town, Alburgh, Grand Isle, Isle Lamotte, North Hero, and South Hero.
 We also provide assistance as requested to the Swanton Police Department, St. Albans City Police Department, Grand Isle Sheriff Office, and the Franklin County Sheriff Office in both Grand Isle and Franklin Counties.
 The St. Albans Barracks patrols 24 miles of interstate, 182 miles of state roads in Franklin County and 45 miles of state roads in Grand Isle County.